-In our previous comments, we noted that the Historic Preservation Office ("HPO"), in recommending denial of the application for a boundary increase, had also essentially recommended adoption of a boundary decrease.
-We argued that the boundary in HPO's April 2019 initial report correctly delineated the existing boundary of the historic landmark site as including a very large area behind the temple, even though some of the eastern extent of this parcel was acquired after the 1915 period of significance, based on the intent of the Historic Landmark and Historic District Protection Act of 1978.
+In our comments above, we have noted that the Historic Preservation Office ("HPO"), has essentially recommended adoption of a historic landmark boundary decrease.
+HPO's April 2019 initial report correctly delineated the existing landmark boundary of the historic landmark site as including a very large area behind the temple, even though some of the eastern extent of this parcel was acquired after the 1915 period of significance, based on the intent of the Historic Landmark and Historic District Protection Act of 1978.